kye01018327/cs457-database-management/README.md

 # cs457-database-management
-compilation of assignments and projects
+compilation of assignments and projects for this class